+Ordinances are laws of the County.
 Oregon's Constitution allows citizens to place County ordinances before the County's voters.
-An initiative petition to enact an ordinance limiting the County's participation in public rail transit systems has qualified to appear on the ballot at the September 18, 2012 election.
-The election will have no effect on the Financing Agreement or the Obligations.
+An initiative petition to enact a County ordinance limiting the County's participation in public rail transit systems has qualified to appear on the ballot at the September 18, 2012 election.
+If the voters approve enactment of that ordinance (the "Public Transit Ordinance"), the Public Transit Ordinance purports to prohibit the Board of County Commissioners from authorizing the use of County resources for the financing, design, construction or operation of any public rail transit system without first obtaining the approval of county voters.
+If approved the Public Transit Ordinance would take effect no earlier than September 18, 2012.
+The Financing Agreement and the Obligations will be sold, executed and closed before September 18, 2012.